MicrosoftDocs/memdocs/sccm/core/plan-design/configs/site-and-site-system-prerequisites.md

 **Visual C++ Redistributable:**

--   Configuration Manager installs the Microsoft Visual C++ 2013 Redistributable on each computer that installs a site server.
+-   Configuration Manager installs the Microsoft Visual C++ 2013 Redistributable Package on each computer that installs a site server.

 -   Secondary sites require only the x64 version.